KaddeOucif/neo4j_workshop_basics/README.md

 	<summary> <b> 6.
 COLLECT and COUNT </b></summary>
 	<br>

-// aggregation using collect()
+The function collect() returns a single aggregated list containing the values returned by an expression.
 ```
 MATCH (p:Person)-[:ACTED_IN]->(m:Movie)
 WHERE p.name ='Tom Cruise'
 RETURN p.name, collect(m.title) AS `movies`
 ```

-// aggregation using count()
+The function count() returns the number of values or rows.
 ```
 MATCH (a:Person)-[:ACTED_IN]->(m:Movie)<-[:DIRECTED]-(d:Person)
 RETURN a.name, d.name, count(m) as amountOfMoviesTogether
 ```

-// check
+Let's check the results here, apparently the previous query returned 2 movies.
 ```
 MATCH path=(a:Person)-[:ACTED_IN]->(m:Movie)<-[:DIRECTED]-(d:Person)
 WHERE a.name='Ben Miles' AND d.name='James Marshall'
 RETURN path
 ```

-// use aggregation to get cast size & first cast members
+Here's a way to aggregation to get cast size & first cast members
 ```
 MATCH (a:Person)-[:ACTED_IN]->(m:Movie)
 RETURN m.title, collect(a.name)[1] AS `A cast member`, size(collect(a.name)) AS castSize